Loneliness: Everything from Symptoms, Definitions — and How to Feel Less Lonely

 Physical aches and pains including headaches, migraines, stomach aches, or muscle tension

-Many of the types of loneliness described above can also be seen as causes of loneliness.
-If you’re experiencing any of the symptoms of isolation, consider whether any of the following events have also taken place recently in your life (these are adapted from the Australian Lifeline):
+If you’re experiencing any of the symptoms of isolation, consider whether any of the following events have also taken place recently in your life:

 You’ve recently moved away from close friends or family